elenakjaeva/anagram-application/README.md

 # Anagram Application

-This Java 17 Spring Boot application designed to check if two strings are anagrams of each other.
+This Java 17 Spring Boot application is designed to check if two strings are anagrams of each other.
 It supports both a REST API and a CLI for checking anagrams and retrieving previously checked anagrams.

 ## Requirements